lzhou1998/literatureQA/README.md

 ### 2. Compile training execute file of transE
 To speed up graph embedding process, we use the highly optimization version of transE from [Fast-TransX](https://github.com/thunlp/Fast-TransX).
+In some cases, it may occur warnings when compile, and you can ignore them.

 ```
 g++ transE.cpp -o transE -pthread -march=native